 Showing posts with label This 'n That.
 Show all posts

-"Be thankful for what you've got"
+"Be thankful for what you've got!"

-Much has been written and said through all media, church podiums, and way beyond about the need to be thankful, so I won't gab on about it here.
+Much has been written and said through all media, church podiums, and beyond about the need to be thankful, so I won't gab on about it here.

 Oprah started her gratitude journal which was a huge hit and had many shows about the need to feel thankful.